piotr-mar/opencv_projects/README.md

-# opencv_lessons
+# opencv_projects
-Repository contain lessosn of opencv from basic to ML
+Repository contain projects of opencv from basic to ML